sourcey/pacm/README.md

 ### Supported Commands

-The following commands are implemented by the Pacm application:
+The following commands are currently supported by the Pacm console application:

 ~~~
 General commands: